Using the Centre

 - Subscription plan holders: Users who consistently do not show up for appointments will be billed regardless of whether their laboratory holds a subscription plan.
 This rule is to ensure that the equipment housed within the centre is used efficiently and is accessible to all members of the centre.

 - Evenings and week-ends: Experienced users MUST BE APPROVED by a microscope specialist to operate an instrument outside of normal working hours (weekdays, 9 a.m. to 5 p.m.).
 After-hours users must have sufficient experience (10 sessions of logged use) and must demonstrate that they are capable of operating the equipment without assistance.
 They must be comfortable with the microscope software and hardware to the extent that they are able to successfully troubleshoot and address minor equipment problems independently.

 - Publications (posters or papers) that include images or data obtained in the CMCI must be acknowledged.
 This is important for helping the CMCI to leverage funding.
 In addition, when writing grants, you will be able to show that you have access to a facility that has the required infrastructure and technical expertise to help you address your scientific questions.

 - Example of acknowledgement: "The authors acknowledge the Centre for Microscopy and Cellular Imaging funded by Concordia University, Montreal, Canada and the Canada Foundation for Innovation.”

 - We request a copy of the publication in PDF format, so that we can keep track of successful research projects that were accomplished using the Centre.

 - Please consider the CMCI staff as co-authors on publications where they have performed experiments for you or participate actively in your project.

-The CMCI welcome all faculties from Concordia University and other universities.
+The CMCI welcome all researchers from Concordia University, other universities, and industrial clients.
 We are interested in your research project so that we can direct you to the best imaging solution.
 Users with specific equipment needs will be accommodated to the best of our ability.
 That is why prior to using any equipment, new users must provide information on the research they will conduct at CMCI.

 Register as a new user